georgpreuss/canvas/README.md

-# Getting Started with tailwindcss
+# Getting Started with Tailwindcss

+To create a CRA + TS + tailwindcss project from scratch follow these instructions.
+Alternatively, just pull the repo and run `npm i`.

+## Create React App (CRA) Setup

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Create React App (CRA) Setup

 This setup uses the TypeScript template and `npm` as the package manager.
 If you prefer not to use TypeScript, simply leave out the flag.
 Similarly, if you prefer to stick to `yarn` as your package manager then remove `--use-npm`.